rsignell-usgs/docker-nginx-thredds-pycsw/README.md

 chmod +x docker-install.sh
 ./docker-install.sh -u rsignell
 ```
-6. Edit the Let's encrypt script, replacing the [CERTS line](https://github.com/rsignell-usgs/docker-template/blob/master/nginx/do_get#L2) with your endpoint IP (e.g. "js-169-194.jetstream-cloud.org")
+4. Edit the let's encrypt script `do_get`, replacing the [CERTS line](https://github.com/rsignell-usgs/docker-template/blob/master/nginx/do_get#L2) with your endpoint IP (e.g. "js-169-194.jetstream-cloud.org")
 ```
 cd /opt/docker
 cd nginx
 chmod +x do_get
 vi do_get
 ```
-7. After modifying the CERTS and EMAIL lines in do_get, run the container using this script:
+5. After modifying the CERTS and EMAIL lines in do_get, run the container using this script:
 ```
 ./do_get
 ```
-8. Stop the running docker container `CTRL-C bg` and then remove the docker container `docker rm -f cert`
+6. Stop the running docker container `CTRL-C bg` and then remove the docker container `docker rm -f cert`

-8. Grep for all the places to change the domain name
+7. Grep for all the places to change the domain name
 ```
 cd /opt/docker
 grep 'js-169-194.jetstream-cloud.org' -r *